darc33/Project-Back-Rails/README.md

 # RAILS PROJECT

-Rails part of the main project
+Rails part of the main project:

+- Routes, controllers, views, models for normal users of the app